Swimming, bathing and hanging out at the Eisbach in Munich

 Directions as to the Eisbach surfers or Eisbach wave

-Nearby: Monopteros, the large Eisbach wave, Haus der Kunst, Chinese Tower, beer garden at the Chinese Tower, the Golden Bar, Fräulein Grüneis kiosk, Bavarian National Museum
+Nearby: Monopteros, the large Eisbach wave, Haus der Kunst, China Tower, beer garden at the Chinese Tower, the Golden Bar, Fräulein Grüneis kiosk, Bavarian National Museum, tips for visiting the English Garden